What are your top tips for long haul flights? I frequently get asked this question by friends, relatives and readers. It’s time I answer it here.

 Have you noticed how some people seem to wear their best outfit when boarding a long haul flight?
 I am not sure who they are trying to impress.
-And sure enough the isle of a plane is hardly a catwalk.
-Needless to say, among my top tips for long haul flights is to be dressed comfortably.
-You will be sitting on a plane for 10+ hours and the last thing you need is for the button of those glamorous jeans to press on your stomach!
+I believe in comfort, though.
+You will be sitting on a plane for 10+ hours and the last thing you need is for the button of those pretty jeans to press on your stomach!

 Below, is my recommended outfit.

 I love hoodies.
-They are warm (have you noticed how planes are always freezing?), comfortable and you can pull up the hood to cover your face and eyes when you sleep.
-I am a huge fan of Kuhl Revive hoody.
-It’s warm but not bulky and as any other Kuhl item, it’s incredibly comfortable.
+They are warm, comfortable and you can pull up the hood to cover your face and eyes when you sleep.
+I am a huge fan of Kuhl Protektr Hoody.
+It’s warm but not bulky and incredibly comfortable.